Middlebury Institute of International Studies at Monterey: William Tell Coleman Library

-Access to Information

-The Institute Library's collection consists of approximately 100,000 print volumes, more than 600 print periodical subscriptions, and 35 daily and weekly newspapers.
+The institute library's collection consists of approximately 100,000 print volumes, more than 600 print periodical subscriptions, and 35 daily and weekly newspapers.
 The library is well known for its extensive collection of specialized dictionaries in fields such as trade, diplomacy, nonproliferation, and translation interpretation studies.
 More than one-third of the library's collection is in a language other than English.
 The most significant are Chinese, Japanese, Korean, Russian, Arabic, French, Spanish, German, and Portuguese.
 It also has a large collection of DVDs and streaming films.

 The library subscribes to over 50 online databases and hundreds of online academic journals, including JSTOR, Taylor & Francis, and ScienceDirect.
 Since Middlebury College in Vermont and Middlebury Institute have been under the same umbrella, MIIS students have priority access to Middlebury College's collection through their Interlibrary Loan service.

-Library Activities

-Throughout the year, the Middlebury Institute Library offers art exhibits, concerts, writing retreats, and instructional workshops.
-Every year in April, the library organizes celebration activities for national library week.

 Campus life

-Nationality

-International students make up more than 30 percent of the institute's student body.

-Student clubs

-BUILD

-Beyond yourself in Language Development (BUILD) is a student-run organization that provides free low-level language classes in thirteen languages to the Middlebury Institute of International Studies (MIIS) community.
-Classes are taught by students enrolled in the TESOL and Teaching Foreign Language programs at MIIS.

-Toastmasters International

-MIIS Toastmasters is an on-campus chapter of Toastmasters International, a nonprofit educational organization that operates clubs worldwide for the purpose of helping members improve their communication, public speaking, and leadership skills.
-The club is run by MIIS students, and offers a forum for improving public speaking skills and mastering executive presence.
-The club is open to members of the Monterey community, and meets weekly.